Midland Railway branches around Walsall: Connecting Walsall: the South Staffordshire Railway

-The South Staffordshire Railway (SSR) was authorised by Parliament in 1847, to build a line from Dudley through Walsall and Lichfield to join the Midland Railway main line at Wichnor, some distance south of Burton.
+The South Staffordshire Railway (SSR) was authorised by the South Staffordshire Railway Act 1847 (10 & 11 Vict. c. clxxxix), to build a line from Dudley through Walsall and Lichfield to join the Midland Railway main line at Wichnor, some distance south of Burton.
 This was to the Midland Railway's advantage, as with running powers over the SSR it would get access to Walsall and the manufacturing districts west of Birmingham.
 At the same time the LNWR could connect to the SSR and, with running powers, get access to Derby over the Midland Railway beyond Wichnor Junction.
 Relations between the Midland Railway and the LNWR were co-operative at the time, and the mutual benefit led the two companies to subscribe share capital to the SSR; private subscribers were also involved.

 The South Staffordshire Railway opened its first section from a temporary station in Walsall (at Bridgeman Place) to a junction on the GJR main line, called Bescot Junction, on 1 November 1847.
 This secured access to Walsall for the LNWR, but passenger transits from there to Birmingham had to go round to the east via Aston and Vauxhall.
 The SSR pressed ahead with construction, and on 9 April 1849 it extended northwards from Walsall to Lichfield and Wichnor Junction.
 At Walsall a well-appointed new station was opened in Station Street, a short distance further north of the temporary station, which was now closed.
 Now the Midland Railway too had access to Walsall, and the LNWR had its desired access to Derby.

 The line southwards to Dudley did not pass the Board of Trade inspection for passenger operation at first; goods traffic only, not needing the approval, started on 1 March 1850, and on 1 May 1850 the line southwards to Dudley from the Walsall to Bescot line was passed, and opened.
 This opening included an east-to-south spur enabling direct running from Bescot Junction (and Birmingham) to Dudley.